-Keywords: Humor, Clown, Molly Picon, Comic acting playwright Prof. Yehuda (Jean-Bernard) Moraly, and professor of Theater emeritus Studies the Hebrew University, Jerusalem.
-His fields of research mainly French at are theater and film.
+Keywords: Humor, Clown, Molly Picon, Comic acting Prof. Yehuda (Jean-Bernard) Moraly, a playwright and professor emeritus of Theater Studies at the Hebrew University, Jerusalem.
+His fields of research are mainly French theater and film.

 Is There a "Comedic" Shoe?